Shares

 New logo icon

-FeedCity now has an updated logo icon.
-Here is the previous and the new icon side by side (the old one left/first): It’s for sure an incremental update, but the larger RSS icon makes it a little more recognisable in small sizes.
-Plus, it looks a little more polished.
 The site and its manifest.json file now also include a maskable version without the surrounding circle.
 This way, operating systems can crop or mask it as they see fit when installing FeedCity as an app (PWA), making the icon look more native to the platform.
+(If you had FeedCity already installed as an app, you need to reinstall it to make the new icon show.)

-I also fixed a couple of bugs today: When multiple entries of a feed were fetched at once, those would show in the wrong order.
-Fixed Sometimes a feed would not immediately update, despite receiving a WebSub request.
+• When multiple entries of a feed were fetched at once, those would show in the wrong order.
 Fixed

 The design of the UI has been updated throughout the site.
 The changes are more on the subtle side of things, but making everything look and feel more refined and consistent.